KCFindstr/lIIl/README.md

 ### Learn more about lIIl

 Please read the code examples in `examples/` and `tests/`.
-If you have any questions, please open an issue and we will be happy to answer.
+If you have any questions, please open an issue and I will be happy to answer.

 ## Use lIIl in production